chandanthota75/Bharat-Intern-DS-Internship/README.md

 - Analyzed factors such as age, gender, and ticket class.

 ### GitHub Repository
-Find the code and data related to this project in the [Titanic Classification GitHub Repository](insert_link_here).
+Find the code and data related to this project in the [Titanic Classification GitHub Repository]([insert_link_here](https://github.com/chandanthota75/Bharat-Intern-DS-Internship/tree/main/Task%201)).

 ## Project 2: SMS Classifier Project